 Welcome to the 23rd Day of our Virtual Advent Calendar: Creative Christmas Countdown with Creative with Kids and Red Ted Art.
+We adore edible Christmas Ornamentsand I think you will like today’s idea too!
 I hope you have had lovely advent season already and that you are ready for two more wonderful days.

 As we do love love love to bake here on Life At The Zoo, I felt some edible Christmas Decorations were in order for the Virtual Advent Calendar.
 It uses basic house hold ingredients, plus some icing and sprinkles.